 The 2015 General Election and beyond

-Low and his team defended Aljunied GRC in the 2015 GE, although there were rumours that he might leave to contest other wards.
+Low and his team defended Aljunied GRC in GE 2015, although there were rumours that he might leave to contest other wards.

-The PAP fielded a relatively low-profile team to contest Aljunied, but it pushed the WP team to the brink of defeat, riding on the feel-good factor of SG50, the reflective mood after passing of founding Prime Minister Lee Kuan Yew and perhaps more importantly, negative public sentiments toward WP's town council management issues.
+The PAP fielded a relatively low-profile team to contest Aljunied, but it pushed the WP team to the brink of defeat, riding on the feel-good factor of SG50, the reflective mood after passing of first prime minister Lee Kuan Yew, and perhaps more importantly, negative public sentiments toward WP's town council management issues.